duesee/imap-codec/README.md

 # imap-codec

-This library provides parsing, serialization, and support for [IMAP4rev1] implementations.
+This library provides parsing, serialization, and general support for [IMAP4rev1] implementations.
 It is based on [imap-types] and aims to become a rock-solid building block for IMAP client and server implementations in Rust.
-The complete [formal syntax] of IMAP4rev1 and several IMAP extensions are implemented.
+The complete [formal syntax] of IMAP4rev1 and several IMAP [extensions] are implemented.
 Please see the [documentation] for more information.

 ## Features